 The orange block at top left represents the MIDI input to your system, typically from a MIDI keyboard or other MIDI controller.
 The red block at the top represents the input of your audio interface, typically from microphones, instruments connected via DI (such as electric guitars), and line-level sources.
-The brown block at the bottom represents the output of your audio interface, and the panel beneath it (indicated by the red arrow) provides metering and virtual faders for each of your audio interface's inputs and outputs.
+The brown block at the bottom represents the output of your audio interface, and the panel beneath it (indicated by the arrow) provides metering and virtual faders for each of your audio interface's inputs and outputs.
 (Flickering in the input meters indicates presence of signal.)
 If no audio interface is connected, Gig Performer will use your computer's built-in input and output.
-If an audio interface is connected but does not appear, see the" Troubleshooting section in this User Guide.
+If an audio interface is connected but does not appear, see the"Troubleshooting" section in this User Guide.

 2. Choose a plugin.
 Right-click (or two-finger tap if you're using a trackpad) anywhere in the main screen to bring up the plugin selector menu, which allows you to choose the plugin you want to access.
-The built-in Gig Performer plugins (including MIDI In and MIDI Out blocks for each connected MIDI controller) appear above the line separator (indicated by the red arrow), grouped together by category: Gain Control, MIDI Inputs, MIDI Outputs, MIDI Processors, and Media Players.
+The built-in Gig Performer plugins (including MIDI In and MIDI Out blocks for each connected MIDI controller) appear above the line separator (indicated by the arrow), grouped together by category: Gain Controls, Audio Mixers, MIDI Inputs, MIDI Outputs, MIDI Processors, and Media Players.
 All other plugins appear under the separator, arranged alphabetically by the name of the plugin manufacturer:

-TIP: You can also insert a plug-in by using the CMD-P keyboard shortcut.
+TIP: You can also insert a plug-in by using the Cmd-P keyboard shortcut.
 This option is actually preferable since it opens a "Quick plugin finder" window that allows you to search for a particular plugin by name.
 Click here for more information.

-As soon as you select a plugin block (or double-click on it), Gig Performer opens that plugin's editor window, allowing you to alter the sound.
+As soon as you select a plugin block (or double-click on it), Gig Performer opens the editor window for that plugin, allowing you to alter the sound.
 (You can disable the opening on selection action with an option in the Preferences dialog.)
 Let's start with a Hammond organ plugin.
-For this example, we have selected "C3 Blues" from the Native Instruments' Kontakt 5 Player (you can choose your favorite).
-Its editor window is shown on the following page:
+For this example, we have selected "C3 Blues" from